 In 2010 the Diocese was awarded a grant of £500,000 from the Church Commissioners to provide ministry in new housing areas throughout the Diocese.
-During the year these funds have been used to pay for home / school link workers in North Swindon, Emersons Green and the Cheswick Village area of North Bristol.
+During the year these funds have been used to pay for a home / school link worker in Charlton Hayes and Patchway, North Bristol.